 Lucky for you, in this article, we’ll tell you everything you need to know about how their hotel bidding system works, and how to actually bid on hotels.

-Priceline.com's "Name Your Own Price" system for hotels allows you to select an area in which to stay, check-in / check-out dates, number of rooms, and minimum star rating.
-Then, you get to submit a price that you're willing to pay for your stay.
+Priceline’s “Name Your Own Price” bidding system allows you to select a general area in which to stay, check-in and check-out dates, number of rooms, and minimum star rating.
+Then, you get to submit a price that you’re willing to pay for your stay.
 If your price is accepted, Priceline will book your hotel for you.

-Note that as a trade-off for getting to pick your own price (which will usually be lower than published room rates), you can't pick the specific hotel or rooms that you get to stay in.
-Some travel booking websites have similar restrictions, such as Expedia.com's "unpublished rates" program for hotels, as well as Hotwire.com.
+Note that as a trade-off for getting to pick your own price (which will usually be lower than published room rates), you can’t pick the specific hotel or rooms that you get to stay in.
 There are some ways to get around these limitations, though, which we will cover at the end of this tutorial.

 Go to www.priceline.com and click Hotels.

 Click Start Your Hotel Bid Now and enter your destination, check-in and check-out dates, and number of required rooms.

 Select areas in which you’d like to stay, your preferred hotel star rating, and your price.

 Enter your billing details, and confirm your bid.

 Detailed instructions for Priceline hotel bidding